 Please note that we do not have any housing stock of our own.
 We work with a number of partner social landlords (known as registered providers).
 For more information please visit our apply for a home page.

-Before, or at the start of the tenancy, the landlord should provide you with the following -
+Before, or at the start of the tenancy, the landlord must provide you with:

-- A copy of the gas safety certificate (where gas fittings are present)
+- a copy of the gas safety certificate (where there are gas fittings)